 Indianapolis 500 winners, NASCAR Truck champion, NASCAR weekly racing star among inductees

-BAKERSFIELD, Calif., February 29, 2020 – Four-time Indianapolis 500 champion Rick Mears is among six elected for induction into the West Coast Stock Car Hall of Fame.
+BAKERSFIELD, Calif., February 29, 2020 – Four-time Indianapolis 500 champion Rick Mears is among five elected for induction into the West Coast Stock Car Hall of Fame.

-Mears’ fellow enshrinees in the Class of 2020 – over two rounds of voting by the Hall’s board of directors – are Mike Bliss, a USAC Silver Crown and NASCAR Gander RV and Outdoors Truck Series champion; Craig Keough, a Las Vegas team owner and track sponsor; Jim Pettit II, the 1984 NASCAR Pacific Coast Region champion; Jerry Pitts, ARCA Menards Series West championship crew chief and team owner and Tom Sneva, the 1982 Indianapolis 500 winner and a ferocious pavement supermodified champion.
+Mears’ fellow enshrinees in the Class of 2020 – over two rounds of voting by the Hall’s board of directors – are Mike Bliss, a USAC Silver Crown and NASCAR Gander RV and Outdoors Truck Series champion; Craig Keough, a Las Vegas team owner and track sponsor; Jim Pettit II, the 1984 NASCAR Pacific Coast Region champion; and Jerry Pitts, ARCA Menards Series West championship crew chief and team owner.

 The Class of 2020 – the hall’s 17th – will be enshrined June 11 during the West Coast Stock Car Hall of Fame’s annual induction ceremonies, presented by Gateway Motorsports Park, at the Meritage Resort & Spa in Napa, Calif.
 The event leads into the NASCAR Cup Series and ARCA Menards Series West weekend at nearby Sonoma Raceway.